joelouthan/theologic.us/content/posts/prayers/2020-11-28-noon_prayers.md

 Lord, save my city, my state, and my nation and her people.

+> ## 1 Chronicles 29:18; Acts 17:32 - 18:11
+>
-> **1 Chronicles 29:18 O LORD, the God of Abraham, Isaac, and Israel, our fathers, keep forever such purposes and thoughts in the hearts of your people, and direct their hearts toward you.**
+> **O LORD, the God of Abraham, Isaac, and Israel, our fathers, keep forever such purposes and thoughts in the hearts of your people, and direct their hearts toward you.**
+>

-> **Acts 17:32 - 18:11 (CSB) When they heard about the resurrection of the dead, some began to ridicule him, but others said, “We’d like to hear from you again about this.”
+> **When they heard about the resurrection of the dead, some began to ridicule him, but others said, “We’d like to hear from you again about this.”
 So Paul left their presence.
 However, some people joined him and believed, including Dionysius the Areopagite, a woman named Damaris, and others with them.**
+>
 > **After this, he left Athens and went to Corinth, where he found a Jew named Aquila, a native of Pontus, who had recently come from Italy with his wife Priscilla because Claudius had ordered all the Jews to leave Rome.
 Paul came to them, and since they were of the same occupation, tentmakers by trade, he stayed with them and worked.
 He reasoned in the synagogue every Sabbath and tried to persuade both Jews and Greeks.**
+>
 > **When Silas and Timothy arrived from Macedonia, Paul devoted himself to preaching the word and testified to the Jews that Jesus is the Messiah.
 When they resisted and blasphemed, he shook out his clothes and told them, “Your blood is on your own heads!
 I am innocent.
 From now on I will go to the Gentiles.”
 So he left there and went to the house of a man named Titius Justus, a worshiper of God, whose house was next door to the synagogue.
 Crispus, the leader of the synagogue, believed in the Lord, along with his whole household.
 Many of the Corinthians, when they heard, believed and were baptized.**
+>
 > **The Lord said to Paul in a night vision, “Don’t be afraid, but keep on speaking and don’t be silent.
 For I am with you, and no one will lay a hand on you to hurt you, because I have many people in this city.”
 He stayed there a year and a half, teaching the word of God among them.**